thought-operator/thought-operator/README.md

 # Nocturnaljason

-I am a DevOps engineer and I created this github account for projects in my spare time.
-Right now, I am busy working on projects for my job, but I am planning to start adding stuff to github soon.
+I am a DevOps Engineer.
+My Github account is for projects I want to work on in my spare time.

+Ruby and Python tend to be the languages I write in.
+Feel free to use any of my projects if they help.

-## Company Gem
+## Projects

-Plan on writting a ruby gem called company to model a company and some various aspects of it.
-Still in the planning phase but it will be a simple gem just meant to make it easier to model your company or a company in your ruby code.
+Plan doing a few things as of right now.
+First, I will be writing a gem and an egg for an idea I had.
+Second, using omnibus and some of the gitlab source for omnibus create a self-contained project to use on my Mac and on my AWS Linux instances.

+To be continued.....